uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 - Find a grammar for a programming language, and show how a sample program would be parsed using the grammar.

-- Use examples to show the parse tree (or tree) for a correct and incorrect program fragment, or to show a sequence of grammar productions to construct a correct program fragment
+- Use examples to show the parse tree (or tree) for a correct and incorrect program fragment, or to show a sequence of grammar productions to construct a correct program fragment.

-- Explore the grammar for balanced parentheses S -> SS, S -> (S), S -> ( )
+- Explore the grammar for balanced parentheses: S -> SS, S -> (S), S -> ( )

 - Find a grammar for a simple arithmetic expression in a programming language, and show the parse tree for sample expressions (such as (a+b)\*(c-d) ).